At a glance

 Self-monitoring is a skill used to keep track of your own actions and performance.

-People use self-monitoring to help with all kinds of activities, from frying an egg to solving a math problem.
+People use self-monitoring to help with all kinds of activities.

 Kids with weak self-monitoring skills can benefit from using checklists and other supports for learning.

-is a fancy name for a skill you use all the time to keep track of what you’re doing.
-It’s a series of assessments you make along the way: How is the activity going?
+Self-monitoring is a skill we use all the time to keep track of what we’re doing.
+It’s a series of assessments we make along the way: How is the activity going?
 What’s working and what’s not?
 Should I make adjustments?

 For example, when you make breakfast, you check to see if the butter has melted in the pan before adding the eggs.
 If the eggs were runny last time, you might think, What do I need to do differently this time?

-That same skill applies to learning, too.
+That same skill applies to learning.
 Here are four ways kids use self-monitoring to help with learning.

 1. Self-monitoring and basic learning